 According to the Insurance Information Institute, homeowners claims related to fire and lightning are the costliest insurance claims to file.
 The average cost for a fire-related insurance claim costs about $79,785, where one and 350 insured homes have property damage claims related to fire.

-With how costly fire insurance claims can be, your homeowners insurance policy might have coverage limitations.
-You may want to consider adding a dwelling fire policy endorsement to your current home insurance policy.
-This type of add-on provides protection against fire, smoke, explosions, and sometimes wind.
-This could give you peace of mind knowing that you have extra coverage should you experience a fire due to a firework accident.
+Keeping in mind how expensive fire claims can be, it is crucial to be aware of your home policy’s coverage limits.
+You may consider adding a dwelling fire policy endorsement to your current home insurance policy.
+This add-on protects against fire, smoke, explosions, and sometimes wind.

-Additionally, you may want to consider adding an umbrella liability policy to protect you in the event your personal liability coverage within your home policy reaches its limit.
-This coverage protects you and members of your family in situations that you could be liable for and may protect you in areas where your home policy doesn’t cover.
+Additionally, you may consider adding an umbrella liability policy to protect you if your liability coverage within your home policy reaches its limit.
+This coverage protects you and family members in situations that you could be liable for and may protect you in areas your home policy doesn’t cover.

-Get in contact with an insurance agent from TGS Insurance.
-We specialize in finding each of our customers the best coverage for the lowest rate!
-Whether you need to increase your coverage limits on your current home insurance policy or add-on endorsements such as umbrella insurance, our agents can help you find the coverage you need so you can have contentment knowing you’re protected in all aspects.
-Our goal is to provide you with an exceptional customer service experience to ensure all your insurance needs are taken care of.
-Buying insurance is seamless, hassle-free, and affordable when you work with TGS Insurance.
-Find out your home insurance quote in 15 seconds or less by entering your address here!
+At TGS Insurance Agency, we pride ourselves on finding our customers the best coverage for their needs at the most competitive rate on the market.
+Whether you need to increase your coverage limits, add an endorsement, or want someone to review your current coverage, our agents are ready to go!
+Our goal is to provide an exceptional customer service experience to ensure all your insurance needs are taken care of.
+Buying home insurance is seamless, hassle-free, and affordable when working with TGS Insurance.
+Get started with a free, instant home quote today!

 How to Practice Firework Safety